mvysny/dynatest/README.md

 useless in modern programming, it also *reduces the possibilities* of how to structure test code and *promotes bad practices*:

-* You simply can't create a parametrized test suite class as a component, instantiating and registering it dynamically as required
+* You simply can't create a parametrized test suite class as a component, instantiating it with various parameters and running it as needed
-* There is a possibility to have parametrized tests with JUnit5, but it's quite limited: the parameters need to be known upfront and stored in annotations, that restricts you from:
+* The support for parametrized tests with JUnit5 is quite limited: the parameters need to be known upfront and stored in annotations, that restricts you from:
   * Having the parameters created dynamically or loaded from a file;
   * Using more complex types - you are restricted to String and primitives.
-* Annotations are weak - they don't have the full power of a programming language.
-Overusing annotations in stead of an actual programming language leads to horrible constructs and annotationmania.
+* Annotations are weak - they don't have the full computative power of a proper imperative programming language; attempts to use annotations to express any non-trivial logic leads to annotation overuse and that leads to horrible constructs and [annotationania](http://annotatiomania.com/).
 * Reuse of test suites is only possible by the means of inheritance (having a base class with tests, and a bunch of classes extending that base class, parametrizing it with constructors).
 Typically componentization should be preferred over inheritance.
 * Even worse, it is possible to "reuse" test suites by the means of interface mixins.
 That's a whole new level